Playing Australia FAQs

 In this category a national tour is three or more locations outside of the home state of the proposed work.
 The itinerary must include regional or remote locations.

-This Australia Council for the Arts uses the Accessibility Remoteness Index of Australia (ARIA) to determine the regional and remote classification for each town.
+Creative Australia uses the Accessibility Remoteness Index of Australia (ARIA) to determine the regional and remote classification for each town.
 The ARIA considers a range of factors, including distance to services, to group all locations in Australia into 5 ARIA Code areas.
 To find out if your project meets the eligible criteria (i.e. inclusion of venues with an ARIA rating of 1-4) and search for the relevant ARIA codes, please download this form.

 Yes, you can include metropolitan locations provided you meet the eligibility requirement of including regional and or remote locations in your itinerary.
 There is no quota or ratio required for regional and remote versus metropolitan locations.
 However, the purpose of the program is to support regional and remote touring.